pnvpratik/.github.io/_posts/2010-01-16-Value-type-or-referencce-type.md

 ﻿---
 layout:     post
-title:      Value types or reference types
+title:      test
-date:       2010-01-16
+date:       2015-12-25
-summary:    DOTNET String
+summary:    Localization in MVC6.
-categories: DOTNET String InterviewQuestion
+categories: MVC6 Localization
 ---

 This looks like a amateur question , but don't be surprised if you get the answer wrong.